wp-plugins/insert-or-embed-articulate-content-into-wordpress/readme.txt

 The uploaded content is saved into the wp-content / uploads / articulate_uploads folder on your site.
 Thus, your uploaded content will not be removed if you delete this plugin.

 == Changelog ==

+= 2.10 =

+Added support for Wordpress 3.5
+Resolved issue in functions.php caused by using PHP short tags Resolved some conflicts with jQuery

 = 2.00 =